 - In 2020 we entered a five year agri-environmental scheme whereby we commit to keeping our number of sheep and deer below thresholds designed to enable our hill environment to prosper.
 Previously, the Site of Special Scientific Interest (SSSI) on our high ground, near our border with Ben Lawyers, was being over grazed by hundreds of our neighbours sheep who were damaging the native plant species and resulting in the spread of grass with minimal environmental benefit.
 To keep our neighbours sheep out has required the removal of over 5km of rusting hill fence, lifted into skips by helicopter, and the erection of a new fence.

 - We maintain our moorland through burning old heather, allowing regrowth of young heather, a superior source of nutrients to grazing animals and birds.

 - We have a zero tolerance to burying inorganic matter.

-- In 2020 we have moved to cease the use of all detergents and bleach, replacing with products from Ecover.
+- In 2020 we decided to cease the use of all standard detergents and bleach, replacing with products from Ecover.

 - In 2021 we began replanting a small number of Scots Pine on our high ground, hopefully the first step to re-establishing some Caledonian Forest.